TessorNetwork/kaiju/docs/core/proto-docs.md

         <h3 id="kaiju.bonds.v1beta1.BuyOrder">BuyOrder</h3>
-        <p>BuyOrder defines a type for submitting a buy order on a bond, together with the maximum</p><p>amount of reserve tokens the buyer is willing to pay.</p>
+        <p>BuyOrder defines a type for submitting a buy order on a bond, together with</p><p>the maximum amount of reserve tokens the buyer is willing to pay.</p>

           <table class="field-table">